sinanw/lstm-stock-price-prediction/README.md

 This project implements a time series multivariate analysis using RNN/LSTM for stock price predictions.
 A deep RNN model was created and trained on five years of historical Google stock price data to forecast the stock performance over a two-month period.

 ## Data Set ([Google Stock Price](https://finance.yahoo.com/quote/GOOG/history))
-The dataset utilized in this analysis comprises historical records for the stock price of [Alphabet Inc. (GOOG)](https://finance.yahoo.com/quote/GOOG/history), captured on daily basis.
+The dataset utilized comprises historical records for the stock price of [Alphabet Inc. (GOOG)](https://finance.yahoo.com/quote/GOOG/history), captured on daily basis.

 The dataset is sourced from [Yahoo Finance](https://finance.yahoo.com/) and contains the following fields: *Opening price, Highest price, Lowest price, Closing price, Adjusted closing price, and Trading volume*.

-Initially, the entire dataset was initially explored and then a specific time period was selected to perform training, validation, and predictions as follows:
+Initially, the entire dataset was explored and then a specific time period was selected to perform training, validation, and predictions as follows:

-- **Training data:** from Jan, 2019 till June, 2023.
+- **Training data:** from Jan 2019 till June 2023.
-- **Validation data:** from July, 2023 till Dec, 2023.
+- **Validation data:** from July 2023 till Dec 2023.
 - **Testing data:** first two months of 2024.

-The raw, interim and preprocessed datasets can be located in their corresponding subfolders in the main [data](data) directory.
+The raw, interim, and preprocessed datasets can be located in their corresponding subfolders in the main [data](data) directory.

 ## Stock Prediction Details
 The project is implemented in three consecutive phases simulating the essential data processing and analysis steps. <br/>
 - Each phase is represented in a corresponding notebook inside the [notebooks](notebooks) directory.
 - Intermediary data files are stored inside the [data](data) directory.
-- Intermediary and final models are stored inside the [models](models) directory.
+- Auxiliary and final models are stored inside the [models](models) directory.

 ### PHASE 1 - Explanatory Data Analysis
 > Corresponding notebook:  [data-explanatory-analysis.ipynb](https://github.com/sinanw/lstm-stock-price-prediction/blob/main/notebooks/1-data-explanatory-analysis.ipynb)